 “It is unlawful within the incorporated areas of the city of Orland for any person owning, harboring or controlling any animal to … permit the animal to run at large …” According to Section 10 of the code, “at large” means “any animal not in an enclosed area, or not under restraint by leash, and/or not under the immediate and direct control of a responsible person” and Section 90 states: “It shall be the duty of the animal control officer to take up within the city of Orland and impound … any animal at large …” (Orland, California; Title 6, Chapter 4)

-Even if one can reasonably argue that caregivers are not the owners of the colony cats they care for (see Community Cat Programs: Public Policy and Legal Considerations for details), the provision requiring animal control/field services officers to impound any cat at large is obviously problematic for a CCP.
+Even if one can reasonably argue that caregivers are not the owners of the colony cats they care for (see Community Cat Programs: Public Policy and Legal Issues for details), the provision requiring animal control/field services officers to impound any cat at large is obviously problematic for a CCP.
 And any shelters placed on a caregiver’s property would likely constitute “harboring.”

 For an animal control/field services officer to issue a citation for a community cat being a nuisance, which is largely at the discretion of the officer to begin with, the complaint must be corroborated, via sworn affidavit, from at least two adults who are neither related to each other nor living in the same residence.
 The following relatively common scenarios, therefore, will not, alone, result in such a citation: (1) repeated complaints from the same person, (2) similar complaints from two or more individuals living at the same address, (3) similar complaints from different addresses, but from related individuals.

 Animal control/field services officers have a duty to protect public safety; nuisance complaints are low-priority calls.
 Jacksonville’s ordinance is unusual in that these priorities are codified in law.
 In any case, legitimate nuisance issues can often be identified and addressed without field services officers having to issue citations.
-(See Community Cat Programs: Public Policy and Legal Considerations for additional information on this topic.)
+(See Community Cat Programs: Public Policy and Legal Issues for additional information on this topic.)

 Restrictions on feeding